arvinsingh/ELISA/docs/readme.md

-## Dcoumentation here

-#### New doc:

-  -SECONDARY RESEARCH
+# Documentation

+- Background
-    -Competative analysis of existing systems
+ - Competitive analysis of Existing system
-    -List of functionalities
-    -
+ - List of Functionalities